First and foremost, the Continental Sour is not a New York Sour. You can find this info on many websites, but it's simply not correct.

 Use egg whites in a Continental Sour?

-If you can’t or don’t want to add egg whites, there’s a vegan alternative called aquafaba.
-It’s not my first choice for this cocktail, but generally, aquafaba is an excellent substitute for raw egg whites.
+If you can't or don't want to add egg whites, there's a vegan alternative called Aquafaba.
+It's not my first choice for this cocktail.
+But generally, aquafaba is an excellent substitute and creates a nice foamy top.

 Continental Sour Recipe

-Now I show you how you can create this beautiful port whiskey cocktail.
-The floating needs a bit of practice, but don’t despair if it’s not working out the first time.
+With this recipe, you can create the most beautiful Port Whiskey Cocktail.
+The floating needs a bit of practice, but don't despair if it's not working out the first time.
 The cocktail will still taste amazing.
-I can promise you that.
-If you tried it, let me know how it worked out for you in the comments.
-Cheers

 - 2 oz Bourbon